microPaul/The-DB-uno/README.md

 The Vref port (PD7) is provided on DB-uno edge pin A0.

-PD1, PD2 and PD3 are assigned DB-uno edge pins A1, A2 and A3 respectively, to provide access to OpAmp-0 or CCL-LUT-2.
+PD1, PD2 and PD3 are assigned DB-uno edge pins A1, A2 and A3 respectively for ADC inputs, as well as access to OpAmp-0 or CCL-LUT-2.

 I2C-1 (PF2, PF3) appears on DB-uno edge pins A4 and A5 respectively, placing an I2C port for the DB-uno on the same pins as the original UNO (note that on the original UNO the SDA and SCL pins were added as a later REV of the board, but they were cross-connected to A4 and A5 on the original UNO - so one I2C port was presented on two different sets of edge pins.
 On the DB-uno pins SDA/SCL edge pins are independent of pins A4/A5 edge pins and use two independent I2C ports).